Walkthrough · article 08 of 18

 Eventually you stop selling something.
 The iced latte goes out with summer; the discontinued sandwich gets replaced by a new one.
 The right move is to archive the old product — not delete it — so its history stays intact in your P&L.

-01 Why archive instead of delete
+01 Why archive a product instead of deleting it?

 Hard delete would break the historical reference.
 Every revenue entry that pointed to "summer iced latte" would lose its margin calculation.
 The archive pattern lets you clean up the picker without nuking the history.

-02 How to archive
+02 How do I archive a product?

 1. 1